What is AI? Everything you need to know about Artificial Intelligence | ZDNet

 How can I get started with AI?

-While you could try to build your own GPU array at home and start training a machine-learning model, probably the easiest way to experiment with AI-related services is via the cloud.
+While you could buy a moderately powerful Nvidia GPU for your PC – somewhere around the Nvidia GeForce RTX 2060 or faster – and start training a machine-learning model, probably the easiest way to experiment with AI-related services is via the cloud.

-All of the major tech firms offer various AI services, from the infrastructure to build and train your own machine-learning models through to web services that allow you to access AI-powered tools such as speech, language, vision and sentiment recognition on demand.
+All of the major tech firms offer various AI services, from the infrastructure to build and train your own machine-learning models through to web services that allow you to access AI-powered tools such as speech, language, vision and sentiment recognition on-demand.

-There's too many to put together a comprehensive list, but some recent highlights include: in 2009 Google showed it was possible for its self-driving Toyota Prius to complete more than 10 journeys of 100 miles each -- setting society on a path towards driverless vehicles.

-In June 2012, it became apparent just how good machine-learning systems were getting at computer vision, with Google training a system to recognise an internet favorite, pictures of cats.

 How will AI change the world?